 I show that high-income neighborhoods earn higher share of total surplus form the Airbnb market.
-Moreover, properties that are located in high demand neighborhoods earn higher surpluses per booking; even though suppliers who live in higher-income neighborhoods have higher opportunity costs, they still benefit from higher welfare gains in the market.
+Moreover, properties that are located in high-demand neighborhoods earn higher surpluses per booking; even though suppliers who live in higher income neighborhoods have higher opportunity costs, they still benefit from higher welfare gains in the market.
 However, I also show evidences which suggest higher benefit of low-income suppliers within the same neighborhoods.
 I show that, on average, the total surplus of property owners who value more the marginal dollar is higher.
-My results show that the Airbnb market is more beneficial for the low-income property owners who live in high-demand neighborhoods.
+My results show that the Airbnb market is more beneficial for the low-income property owners whose properties are located in high-demand neighborhoods.

-The data used in this paper come from a unique dataset with detailed information regarding the Airbnb listings in Chicago over a roughly two-and-a-half-year period from August 2014 to April 2017 (AirDNA, 2017).
+I use a unique dataset with detailed information regarding the Airbnb listings in Chicago over a roughly two-and-a-half-year period from August 2014 to April 2017 (AirDNA,

+2017).
 The data contain around 9 million observations and include information about available Airbnb accommodation characteristics: the location, number of bedrooms, number of bathrooms, type of accommodation (entire place, private or shared), hosts' ratings, number of photos, and other information available to a potential renter through the Airbnb website.
 The dataset also includes information about the time of booking and the booking status of each apartment.
 I use this information to estimate the demand for each property in the market.

 The findings show that the average consumer surplus is around 20% of the paid price for accommodation and has seasonal variations with higher surplus during summer times.
 Furthermore, the average producer surplus is around 65% of hosts' revenue and is more concentrated in the Central Chicago, neighborhoods with higher income, and upper-class neighborhoods.
 The reason is that people are willing to pay more for the available amenities in upper-class neighborhoods.
 My estimations show that on average people are willing to pay up to \$130 more for the same property located in the downtown compared to some areas in the southern part of Chicago.
 Consequently, even though the opportunity cost of providing an Airbnb listing is lower for properties located in less advantaged neighborhoods of Chicago, they cannot gain as much surplus per night as properties located in more touristy and business-oriented areas.
-For instance, share of total surplus in my estimations has been roughly 22% for the Central side of Chicago, while this area only includes about 1% share of the total population.
+For instance, share of total surplus in my estimations is roughly 22% for the Central side of Chicago, while this area only includes about 1% share of the total population.

 Despite the lower average surplus of properties located in high demand neighborhoods, I show evidences that low-income property owners benefit the most from having access to the Airbnb market.
-I show that property owners who value the marginal money 1% more, on average, earn 0.17% more total surplus.
+In the absence of data about property owners' income, I use my estimations of opportunity costs as a proxy for owners' value of marginal dollar.
+I show that property owners who value the marginal dollar 1% more, on average, earn 0.17% more total surplus.
 This effect is higher for properties that are located in the Central side of Chicago where demand is the highest.
-In this area, a 1% higher value of money is associated with 0.32% higher total surplus for property owners.
+In this area, a 1% higher value of dollar is associated with 0.32% higher total surplus for property owners.